amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 ![\[OracleDms24\]](img/OracleDms24.png)

-36. Repeat steps 26 and 28 to inspect the content of **sport_type** table in the target database.
+36. Repeat steps 25 and 27 to inspect the content of **sport_type** table in the target database.

 ![\[OracleDms25\]](img/OracleDms25.png)

-Notice the new records for: basketball, cricket, hockey, soccer, and volleyball that you added to the sports_type table in the source database have been replicated to your **dms_reporting** database.
+Notice the new records for: basketball, cricket, hockey, soccer, and volleyball that you added to the sports_type table in the source database have been replicated to your **dms_sample** database.
 You can further investigate the number of inserts, deletes, updates, and DDLs by viewing the **Table statistics** of your **Database migration tasks** in AWS console.

 The AWS DMS task keeps the target Aurora PostgreSQL database up to date with source database changes.
 AWS DMS keeps all the tables in the task up to date until it's time to implement the application migration.
 The latency is close to zero when the target has caught up to the source.